How Much Will It Cost?

 - Hardwood flooring in living, dining and bedrooms, cork or linoleum in the kitchen, ceramic or stone tile in baths and entry.
 (Carpeting is less expensive.)

 - Ceramic tile or artisan plaster shower surrounds.
-(Fiberglass or acrylic inserts are a cheaper alternative.)
+(Fiberglass or acrylic inserts are a much cheaper alternative.)

 - Custom cabinetry in the kitchen, as well as a few built-ins throughout the house.
-(Ikea cabinets are less expensive.)
+(Ikea cabinets are less expensive, and not bad.)

 - Solid surface counter tops, such as granite, Silestone, or Richlite.
-(Plastic laminate–“Formica”–is much cheaper.)
+(Plastic laminate–“Formica”–is much cheaper, but also less durable.)

-- High quality appliances from Dacor, Thermodor, Bosch et al. (These fall between Sub-Zero, Viking or Wolf on the high end and Kenmore or Whirlpool on the lower but still decent end.)
+- High quality appliances from Dacor, Thermodor, Miele, Bosch et al. (These fall between Sub-Zero, Viking or Wolf on the higher end and the lower-end Kenmore or Whirlpool on the lower but still usable side.)

 - Highly efficient and comfortable heating, ventilation and filtration systems.
-(High efficiency heat pump space and water heating, and heat recovery ventilators.)
+(High efficiency heat pump space and water heating, and European 92% efficient heat recovery ventilators.)

-- Nice lighting, including good looking, high quality fixtures, usually LED, with dimmers throughout.
+- Nice energy-efficient lighting, including good looking, high quality fixtures, all LED, with dimmers throughout.

-- High quality paint in (often) different colors on the ceilings and walls.
+- High quality low-toxic paint in (often) different colors on the ceilings and walls.

-- Choosing the contractors we recommend, which means working with nice people on a project that is done on time, within 5% of the estimate, with conscientious follow-up with any problems that surface in the work later on.
+- Choosing the contractors we recommend, which means working with nice people on a project that is done on time, within 5% (or less) of the quoted estimate, with conscientious follow-up with any problems that surface in the work later on.

 Again, we’re going to talk about construction cost only here.
 The following numbers do not include design or permit fees.
 Here’s the bottom line:

-Second Story Addition – Starting at $275,000 for the typical two bedrooms and a modest shared bath upstairs, and a new stair up, if the main floor of the house remains more or less as it is and there’s either an existing stair to the attic or an easy place to put a new stair that will conform to code.
-Figure on spending at least $400,000 if you are remodeling kitchen and bath on the main floor, and upgrading house systems like plumbing, heating and electrical, at the same time.
-(If you get to the point you want to move a lot of stuff around, it may make more sense to deconstruct the existing house and start from scratch.)
+Second Story Addition – Starting at $375,000 for the typical two bedrooms and a modest shared bath upstairs, and a new stair up, if the main floor of the house remains more or less as it is and there’s either an existing stair to the attic or an easy place to put a new stair that will conform to code.
+Figure on spending at least $450,000 if your second story wish list includes two bathrooms and three bedrooms.
+Figure $550,000 and up if you are remodeling the kitchen and a bath on the main floor, and upgrading house systems like plumbing, heating and electrical, at the same time.
+(If you get to the point you want to move a lot of stuff around and upgrade most building systems, it may make more sense to deconstruct the existing house and start from scratch.)

-Rowhouses, Townhouses or a Small Mixed Use or Apartment Building – about $210 per square foot plus sitework for the residential portion, $190 per square foot for any commercial space.
-This would cover a spec development, a Baugruppen or co-housing.
+Rowhouses, Townhouses or a Small Mixed Use or Apartment Building – Costs on multifamily vary a lot.
+Generally though, you can expect about $275 per square foot plus sitework for the residential portion, $325 per square foot for any commercial space.
+This would cover a small spec development, a Baugruppen or co-housing.
+Note that these are estimates from a larger contractor who normally builds projects of this scale, and reflect the more modest choices a speculative project would make as far as materials, finishes and design compared to a custom single-family home.

-Garage or Outbuilding – $125 to $150 per square foot (about half the cost of finished space) for simple buildings that do not include plumbing or heating.
+Garage or Outbuilding – $200 to $225 per square foot (about half the cost of finished space) for simple buildings that do not include plumbing or heating.
 For heated and finished space square foot prices are similar to those for new house construction.
+[Ask me about the backyard hut design I’m working on!
+It will be a perfect home office, extra bedroom, writing hut, or art studio, and it can be built without a permit.]

 Is it possible to build for less?
-Absolutely!
-A few of the options are to have fewer features, a simpler design, less detail, a lower build quality or a less experienced contractor.
-I’ve called out some of those options above.
-We’re working on a couple prototype “Case Study Houses” with which we hope to demonstrate it is possible to build a nice house for less.
-See the posts on The More Affordable Green Home on our blog.
+Maybe!
+A few of the options to reduce costs: fewer features, a simpler design with fewer bumps and bays, less detail, a lower build quality or a less experienced contractor.
+I’ve called out my assumptions for the level of build quality above.
+If you are fine with giving up some of those things you can reduce the price by up to 20%.
 One interesting approach is to build a structure that houses more than one family.
-Our Multigenerational Passivhaus for example, was ballparked at $150 per square foot in November of 2013.
-(It would probably be closer to $200 per square foot today.)
+Our Multigenerational Passivhaus for example, was priced at $225 per square foot in June of 2015.
+(It would probably be closer to $350 per square foot today.)
 Sharing walls and amenities has both financial and social advantages!

 Program, Quality and Budget